 Blood coagulation is a quick and effective process that results in the creation of clots, which demands to monitor.Many illness disorders include an abnormality in blood coagulation.This study examined the in vitro effects of methanol, ethyl acetate, and n-hexane extracts from aerial parts of Fagonia schweinfurthii Hadidi on healthy human volunteers' blood coagulation.

-Moreover, the Secondary metabolites were extracted from dried and crushed F. schweinfurthii aerial parts using n-hexane, ethyl acetate, and methanol respectively.The extracts were examined in vitro on the blood coagulation profile, prothrombin time (PT), and activated partial thromboplastin time (aPTT) of apparently healthy human volunteers at various concentrations (10-100 µg/ml). of F. schweinfurthii aerial parts ethyl acetate and n-hexane extracts at 25, 50, 75, 100µg/ml showed a significant (P<0.05) prolongation of prothrombin and activated partial thromboplastin times in the blood obtained from the volunteers.
+Moreover, the Secondary metabolites were extracted from dried and crushed F. schweinfurthii aerial parts using n-hexane, ethyl acetate, and methanol respectively.The extracts were examined in vitro on the blood coagulation profile, prothrombin time (PT), and activated partial thromboplastin time (aPTT) of apparently healthy human volunteers at various concentrations (10-100 µg/ml). of F. schweinfurthii aerial parts ethyl acetate and n-hexane extracts at 25, 50, 75, 100µg/ml showed a significant (P<0.05) prolongation of PTand aPTTin the blood obtained from the volunteers.
 On the other hand,a significant prolongation(P<0.05) of PT with n-hexane extract was observed at 25,50,75,100 µg/ml while PTT was significantly prolonged(P<0.05) with n-hexane extract at 50,75, 100 µg/ml.
 The highest prolongation effect was recorded with ethyl acetate(PT) and methanol extract(PTT).These results showed that F. schweinfurthii aerial parts possess bioactive components with anticoagulant properties, which may be exploited in the treatment of blood coagulation disorders.

 Keywords:Blood coagulation,F. schweinfurthii,Partial thromboplastin time,Prothrombin time.